On this page:

 Primary liver cancer is a cancer that starts when liver cells change and grow in an abnormal way to form a group of cells called a tumour.

-The main type of liver cancer is Hepatocellular carcinoma (HCC).
+The main type of liver cancer is hepatocellular carcinoma (HCC).
 This is cancer that develops in the main liver cells called hepatocytes.
+HCC accounts for about 8 in 10 primary liver cancers.

-Cholangiocarcinoma (bile duct cancer) occurs in the small, tube-like bile ducts within the liver that carry bile to the gallbladder.
-Cholangiocarcinomas account for 10-20 percent of all liver cancers.
+Cholangiocarcinoma (bile duct cancer) is a less common type of primary liver cancer.
+It occurs in the small, tube-like bile ducts within the liver that carry bile to the gallbladder.
+Cholangiocarcinomas account for 1 in 10 primary liver cancers.
 Intrahepatic bile duct cancer begins in ducts located in the liver.
 Extrahepatic bile duct cancer develops in ducts outside the liver.

 Sometimes other cancers spread to the liver.
 This is called secondary liver cancer (metastatic cancer).
 For example, bowel (colorectal) cancer cells can spread to the liver.
 The cancer cells are not liver cancer cells.
 So, for example, when bowel cancer spreads to the liver the cancer cells are bowel cancer cells and are treated with bowel cancer treatments, even though they are in the liver.